Electric Dry Needling: Benefits, Techniques, and What to Expect for Pain Relief

 The Needles Used in Dry Needling

-In-situ techniques: Leaving needles in place for a brief period
+In-situ needling: Leaving needles in place for a set period

-Fanning: Redirecting the needle to address broader areas
+Fanning: Redirecting the needle to treat a broader area

 Coning: Creating a three-dimensional treatment pattern

-Electrical stimulation: Adding mild electrical current for enhanced results
+Electrical stimulation: Applying a gentle current for enhanced results

-While both dry needling and acupuncture use similar thin needles, they are fundamentally different approaches:
+While both dry needling and acupuncture use similar thin needles, their philosophies and applications differ:

 Dry Needling | Acupuncture |